 Dump 2 inches of gravel into the trench inside the forms you just built.

 Mix the concrete using your wheelbarrow, hose, and shovel according to the manufacturer's directions.

 Pour the concrete into the forms to create the 10-inch-deep footings that will support the weight of the pad and the hot tub.
 Flatten the top surface of the footing by running a 2-by-4 along the top edge of the forms.

 Step 7: Let the Concrete Dry

 Wait two days before removing the wooden forms from the footings.
 They will cure fully in about a month, but you don't have to wait for that before moving on to the next steps.

 Tamp down the dirt inside the footings, which should be about 6 inches below the level of the footing you just built.
 Pour an even, 2-inch layer of gravel onto the tamped dirt, then tamp the gravel down as well.

-Mix more concrete as before, then pour it into the enclosed footing, using the footing as your form.
-Run the 2-by-4 along the top surface of the footing to make the central pad level with the footing.
+Mix more concrete as before and then pour it into the enclosed footing using the footing as your form.
+Run the 2x4 along the top surface of the footing to make the central pad level with the footing.

-Allow to dry and cure for 20 days before placing the weight of the filled hot tub onto the pad.
+Allow the concrete pad to dry and cure for 21 days before placing the weight of the filled hot tub onto the pad.

 Clean the tools, like your shovel, before the concrete has a chance to dry or you're likely to never get it off again.